-The beady-eyed may notice a few pry marks on the OEM mounts, trust me when I say these things are particularly tricky to remove, we've seen other snap them clean in half before now!
+The eagle-eyed may notice a few pry marks on the OEM mounts.
+Trust me when I say these things can be particularly tricky to remove.
+We've seen others snap them clean in half before now!

-We Installed BMW's OEM H/K tweeter panels, in these panels we fitted the upgrade Audison tweeters.
+We installed BMW's OEM Harmon / Kardon tweeter panels and in these panels we fitted the upgraded Audison tweeters.

-The door panels were refitted as per OEM and we moved through to the boot of the car.
+We fitted the door panels as per OEM and moved through to the boot of the car.
 This was stripped back to gain access to the rear left quarter.
-In this quarter of these cars is the location of either the H/K amplifier, the HIFI amplifier or an empty space on base audio.
-In all cases, the Engine "active sound" module is here also, an ingenious device that ploughs engine noise into the cabin through the cars audio system, great right?
+In the quarter of these cars is the location of either the H/K amplifier, the HIFI amplifier or an empty space on base audio option.
+In all cases, the Engine "active sound" module is here also.
+An ingenious device that ploughs engine noise into the cabin through the cars audio system.
+Great, right?..

-Regardless, we disconnect this in all cases, unless the car is pre its run in service, we'd rather it didn't throw a code on its first service.
+Regardless, we disconnect this in all cases.
+Unless the car hasn't had its run in service, we'd rather it didn't throw a code on its first service.
 In which case we disconnect on the 30 day tune.

-Onwards to the amp installation, this is in the position of a factory amplifier in this car.
-This particular car didn't have any factory amplifier given its base spec audio so we filled that gap with our amplifier, then covered it with the top panel and put the boot back together.
+This is in the position of a factory amplifier in this car.
+This particular car didn't have one given its base spec audio, so we filled that gap with our amplifier.
+After that, we then covered it with the top panel and put the boot back together.

-With this done the system was tested for switching on/off and the car was re-assembled.
-After reassembly we went through the prompted set up procedure for the Audison AP 8.9 BIT amplifier to assign its input/output channels and we had sound, from here it was a case of tuning some safe crossover points in, some basic alignment and EQ to pinch back a little base and the car was ready to go!
+We tested the system for switching on/off and the car was re-assembled.
+After reassembly we went through the prompted set up procedure for the Audison AP 8.9 BIT amplifier to assign its input/output channels and we had sound.
+From here it was a case of tuning some safe crossover points in, some basic alignment and EQ to pinch back a little base and the car was ready to go!

 It's taken me a couple of weeks to get round to writing this post, we've since had the M3 in twice for simple tuning.
-The first time around was to remove the ASM and retune whilst we had no interference from this unit.
-Unfortunately, the 2018 software upgraded cars won't allow for the disconnection of this unit so we did some simple tuning to try and combat this issue.
-From here the car had the ASM coded out which made a huge difference to our original tuning, creating a far quieter environment in the car had made our tuning overly boomy/bright...
-So round three.
+The first time around was to remove the Active Sound Module and retune whilst we had no interference from this unit.
+Unfortunately, being brand new and such is the case with all pioneering, we hit a snag in which the 2018 software upgraded cars won't allow for the disconnection of this fake engine noise unit so we did some simple tuning to combat this issue.
+From here the car had the ASM coded out which made a huge difference to our original tuning, creating a far quieter environment in the car for our sound to shine with no pesky engine sounds.

 - Overall Volume is vastly improved